 Primo means “first” and that is exactly the purpose for Primo Ensemble.
 All instrumentalists have to start somewhere, and this is the place for woodwind, brass, and percussion beginners.
 Students will learn to play and care for their instruments, learn basic music theory, work together as a part of an ensemble, follow a director, and have opportunities for lots of fun!
 Students will use a band method book and additional pieces of music as the year progresses.
 Primo Ensemble will perform in a concert at the end of each semester and will have additional opportunities to serve our community by playing for retirement homes and/or other possible venues.

-- Age: minimum of 9-10 yrs. old is recommended due to student maturity and mouth development (for wind players).
+• Age: minimum of 9-10 yrs. old is recommended due to student development and maturity.
+Older players are always welcome.
 Ask the director for special exceptions, if needed.

-- Private lessons: New Primo Ensemble students should have a minimum of 4-6 private lessons with an instructor of their choice to lay a foundation for their involvement in Primo.
-These 4-6 lessons should be completed prior to July when a screening appointment with the director will be held to ensure a student’s readiness for Primo.
+• Private lessons: New Primo Ensemble students should have a minimum of 4-6 private lessons with an instructor of their choice to lay a foundation for their involvement in Primo.
+These 4-6 lessons should be completed prior to August when our classes begin.
 We can provide private lesson teacher recommendations for you, if needed.
 These lessons are not covered in the Primo class fee, but they have proven valuable to a student’s future musical success.

 At Overture, we have group rehearsals one day a week.
 As a result, the bulk of the “work” happens at home during the rest of the week as students practice to reinforce the lessons learned in rehearsals.
 Practice time at home is imperative for growth as a musician.